jradxl/MVC-Website-Without-Global.asax.cs/README.md

 # MVC Website Without Global.asax.cs
 ASP.NET MVC Website which uses a HTTPModule as it's startup

+For VS 2017 (ignore the database warning dialogue - there isn't one)

 From this Article,
 http://erraticdev.blogspot.co.uk/2011/01/how-to-correctly-use-ihttpmodule-to.html
 and various others.